Michael Urie: Career

-Urie played the central character in the stage play WTC View as well as in the film adaptation.

 He is on the board of Plum Productions and serves as its casting director.
 With the same company he has produced and appeared in Prachtoberfest and lowbrow (and a little bit tacky).
 As a freelance producer, he has worked on Like The Mountains and The Fantasticks (Four Players Theatre).
 He also directed the latter production.

 In 2006, Urie began appearing in the ABC dramedy Ugly Betty as Marc St. James, the assistant of Wilhelmina Slater, played by Vanessa Williams.
 The show began with the concept that Wilhelmina would have a different assistant in each episode; thus Urie was originally billed as a guest star in the credits.
 However, Williams loved their chemistry, and Urie was signed on as a full-time regular midway through the first season.
 He and the cast were nominated for Screen Actors Guild awards for Outstanding Performance by an Ensemble in a Comedy Series in 2007 and 2008.
 The role earned Urie a Ewwy Award nomination for Best Supporting Actor in a Comedy Series in 2009.
 He remained with Ugly Betty until the show's cancellation in 2010.

 During the 2007–08 Writers Guild of America strike, Urie hosted TLC's reality-based series Miss America: Reality Check.
 The program followed the contestants participating in the 2008 Miss America Pageant.

 Urie has returned often to his theater roots, including directing a one-night celebrity-performed staging of Howard Ashman's unproduced musical Dreamstuff.
 The musical was reimagined by Howard's partners Marsha Malamet and Dennis Green and performed at Los Angeles's Hayworth Theatre as part of the Bruno Kirby celebrity reading series.
 He has also been on Live with Regis and Kelly and has also starred in the 2008 Disney blockbuster production Beverly Hills Chihuahua as the voice of Sebastian.

 Urie originated the role of Rudi Gernreich in the 2009 off-Broadway play The Temperamentals, about the foundation of the early LGBT rights organization the Mattachine Society.
 Urie received a Lucille Lortel Award for Outstanding Lead Actor.
 In January 2012, Urie made his Broadway debut, joining the cast of the second revival of How to Succeed in Business Without Really Trying in the role of Bud Frump.